Cluster Autoscaler

 --set clusterAPIMode=kubeconfig-incluster

-values are used to pick dynamically clusters to autoscale.
+The autoDiscovery.labels values are used to dynamically select clusters to autoscale.

-Such labels must be set on the workload cluster, in the Cluster
+These labels must be set on the workload cluster, specifically in the Cluster and MachineDeployment resources.

 apiVersion: cluster.x-k8s.io/v1beta1